SouthPoleTelescope/slacklogging/README.md

 (https://github.com/hfaran/slack-export-viewer)

 We again have a captive version of this package.
-I've modified it to play nicely with the less-than-official JSON formats produced above.
+I've modified it to play nicely with the less-than-official JSON formats produced above and fixed a few bugs.

 It does have its own dependencies, which are not installed by `slacklogger.sh` and you may have to install them: